TalhaUsuf/Sensor-Fusion/README.md

 **About**

-This project is a sensor fusion implementation on the NVIDIA JETSON TX2 development board.
+This project is a sensor fusion implementation on the NVIDIA Jetson TX2 development board.
 The sensory data from a camera, RADAR, and LIDAR are combined using a novel sensor-fusion algorithm to produce a high reliability pedestrian detector.

 **Implementation**

 **Dependancies**

-HARDWARE:

-SOFTWARE;
+tbd...